nickmflorin/enumerated-literals/README.md

 2. **`accessorSpaceReplacement`** (`AccessorSpaceReplacement` or `"_" | "-" | ""`)

-   The `string` value that will be used to replace single white-space characters when the accessors are either auto-generated based on the constant string literal values on the `EnumeratedLiterals` instance or when white-space characters are encountered in the `accessor` property of a given `object` provided to the `enumeratedLiterals` method:
+   The `string` value that will be used to replace single white-space characters when the accessors are either auto-generated based on the constant string literal values on the [`EnumeratedLiterals`][EnumeratedLiterals] instance or when white-space characters are encountered in the `accessor` property of a given `object` provided to the `enumeratedLiterals`
+   method:

    ###### Example